What Does Exfoliating Do For Your Skin?

 Not only can synthetic exfoliants like plastic microbeads harm your skin, they can also cause intense damage to our environment.
 In 2015, the California State Assembly passed a bill restricting the sale of personal care products that contain plastic microbeads.
 You can opt for skin care products that use natural and organic alternatives to plastic microbeads.
 The Monoi Age Corrective Exfoliating Cleanser provides rejuvenating benefits, and is more hydrating for those in drier climates this time of year.
 It’s also cruelty-free and formulated without parabens, sodium lauryl sulfates, synthetic dyes, petrochemicals, animal by-products, phthalates, GMOs and triclosan.

 Do: Use Caution When Combining Exfoliation Treatments

 Although some exfoliation treatments work well together, there are some skin care combinations that should be avoided.
 When using retinol treatments, for example, it’s recommended that you avoid applying our VitaSkin™ Exfoliating Peels and use caution when undergoing additional exfoliation procedures such as waxing eyebrows, chemical peels, microdermabrasion and laser treatments.
-This also applies to over the counter medications.
+This also applies to over-the-counter medications.
 To be safe, it’s always best to consult your physician before undergoing any intensive exfoliation treatments.
-Eminence Organics Product Support Team Lead Alicia Hawthorne recommends the Bamboo Firming Fluid as an alternative.
+We recommend the Bamboo Firming Fluid as an alternative to conventional retinol.
 This concentrate contains a Natural Retinol Alternative, which is safe to combine with other exfoliating products.

 Do you have any exfoliation tips that you'd like to share?
 Tell us in the comments below.
 You can also find further information about exfoliation at your nearest Eminence Organics Spa Partner.